turalaksel/FASTrack/README.md

 On Ubuntu, after installing MD fonts, remove font cache file for matplotlib in your home directory.

 `$rm -f ~/.cache/matplotlib/fontList.cache`

-On terminal change directory to FAST and inside run the installation script.

 After installation don't move the FAST directory to some other location.